Syrup Production to the Greenhouse and Back- How Sweet!

 Salvaged wood stoves heat the greenhouse and cook the sap.

 In the last week of March, we fire up the greenhouse stove and begin transplanting commercially grown plant plugs.
 Seeded plants are transplanted and moved from the house to the greenhouse more gradually.
 By this time the longer daylight hours really start to take off in the north and plant growth speeds up.

 In order to be cost effective in this small market we work with other small greenhouse owners, e.g. in Burns Lake, Terrace, and a perennial grower on Vancouver Island.
 By doing this we can split larger plant plug orders so that we get a greater variety of plants.
 Road trips to pick up plants and supplies are also an opportunity to make birch syrup sales calls on restaurants and retail stores.
-Our main customers for flowers and hanging baskets are the District of New Hazelton and the Village of Hazelton.
-We sell at 2 Farmers Markets and from the greenhouse itself.
+Our main customers for flowers and hanging baskets are the Village of Hazelton and First Nation organizations.
+We sell bedding plants at 2 Farmers Markets and from the greenhouse itself.

 In terms of timing, by the beginning of May syrup production is wound up and the plants are ok in the greenhouse without wood stove heat.
 The towns hang up their baskets and fill their planters during the first week of June…and that pretty much ends our plant season.
 We grow and sell tomatoes and peppers that weren’t sold as bedding plants at the Farmers Markets.

 Usually by the end of the first week of April we have tapped a few birch trees.
 The sap may not run freely until the second week.
 When it does, we tap a total of 80+ trees, fire up the stoves, begin evaporating sap and tend to the plants.
 Making birch syrup is very labour intensive.
 When you add up the hours for collecting, cooking, filtering, bottling and washing up, it is a 20 hour day.
 We don’t get much sleep for 3 weeks.